 Disadvantages Of The Post Tension Cable System

-Not surprisingly, the post tension cable system does have some drawbacks.
+Like all construction methods, the post tension cable system does have some drawbacks.
 Here are a few of them:

-- Poor workmanship can lead to accidents.
+- Poor workmanship on post tension cable system projects can lead to accidents.

 If you are building a home in Texas, you may enjoy some of the deep dive blogs from our learning center.